Retinal Detachment, Macular Degeneration and Diabetic Retinopathy

+Dr. Fu performs retinal detachment procedures from Cascade Ambulatory Surgery Center, located within our Puyallup clinic.
 The success rate for retinal reattachment surgery is close to 90 percent.
 As retinal detachment advances, however, the risk of vision loss and complications from surgery increases.
 For this reason, it is important to see your Cascade ophthalmologist immediately if you develop symptoms of flashing lights and floating objects in your field of vision, which are frequently the first signs of retinal detachment.
 If you think you may have suffered a retinal detachment contact Cascade Eye and Skin Centers, P.C. immediately.

 The central area of the retina responsible for high-resolution central vision is known as the macula.
 Damage to the macula causes a loss of central vision.
 Age-related macular degeneration (ARMD) is a leading cause of vision loss among Americans over the age of 60.
-In patients suffering from macular degeneration, retinal deposits, atrophy, and bleeding may occur.

 There are two forms of age-related macular degeneration: wet and dry.
 The more common form, dry ARMD, is a slowly developing condition in which the macula gradually deteriorates.
 Only 10 to 15 percent of macular degeneration patients have the wet form of the disease, but this condition accounts for the most serious type of vision loss from ARMD.
 In this condition, blood vessels under the macula bleed, causing rapid damage.